David Henry Hwang: Work post-Butterfly

 The success of M. Butterfly prompted Hwang's interests in many other different directions, including work for opera, film, and the musical theatre.
 Hwang became a frequent collaborator as a librettist with the world-renowned composer Philip Glass.

 One of M. Butterflys Broadway producers, David Geffen, oversaw a film version of the play, which was directed by David Cronenberg.
 Hwang also wrote an original script, Golden Gate, which was produced by American Playhouse.
 Hwang wrote an early draft of a screenplay based upon A. S. Byatt's Booker Prize-winning novel Possession, which was originally scheduled to be directed by Sydney Pollack.
 Years later, director/playwright Neil LaBute and Laura Jones would collaborate on the script for a 2002 film.

 Throughout the 1990s, Hwang continued to write for the stage, including short plays for the famed Humana Festival at the Actors Theatre of Louisville.
 His full-length Golden Child, received its world premiere at South Coast Repertory in 1996.
 Golden Child was later produced in New York City.
 It won a 1997 Obie Award for playwriting for Hwang's 1996 off-Broadway production.
 In 1998 it was produced on Broadway, and was nominated that year for a Tony Award for Best Play.

 Return to Broadway

-In the new millennium, Hwang had two Broadway successes back-to-back.
-He was asked by director Robert Falls to help co-write the book for the musical Aida (based upon the opera by Giuseppe Verdi).
+In the new millennium, Hwang was asked by director Robert Falls to help co-write the book for the musical Aida (based upon the opera by Giuseppe Verdi).
 In an earlier version, it had failed in regional theatre tryouts.
 Hwang and Falls re-wrote a significant portion of the book (by Linda Woolverton).
 Aida (with music and lyrics by Elton John and Tim Rice) opened in 2000 and proved highly profitable.